 Last year, while interviewing for a role, I was asked to create a job description from scratch.
 The only information I was given was the title of the role and the name of the organization (a well-known small nonprofit).
 This was a great task that probably elicited a number of responses, all indicative of the candidate they were and were not looking for.

 They needed someone who was resourceful and took initiative — someone who was not afraid to take a very blank slate, and do some research on their own to create something from nothing.
 While completing the assignment, it was really important for me to nail their ‘voice’ and ‘style’ to be able to successfully complete this task.

-I thought this was a really smart way to evaluate my fit for their vacancy from a variety of different lens, and for the right person the task could even be perceived as a fun challenge.
+I thought this was a really smart way to evaluate my fit for their vacancy from a variety of different lenses, and for the right person, the task could even be perceived as a fun challenge.